How to tame frizzy curly hair

 When you’re born with natural waves, coils, or curly hair, you know firsthand that the fight against frizzy hair is a daily struggle.
-Lucky for you, there are easy curly hair tips to manage frizzy hair once and for all.
+Lucky for you, there are easy curly hair tips on how to tame curly frizzy hair once and for all.
 Follow these strategies for your beauty regimen and see the results of smooth, frizz-free curls for yourself.
 Trust us: The hair perks are worth the changes.

 1. Use A Shampoo for Curly Hair

 It's time to start using a curl-friendly hair cleanser in your beauty routine.
 (Some traditional hair care formulas can contain sulfate, which clean hair a little too well and dry out curls.)
 Look for a gentle hair cleanser like Garnier Fructis Curl Nourish Sulfate-Free Shampoo which can help smooth frizzy curly hair as you cleanse, so it looks nourished and shiny instead of thirsty and dry.